Austin undergraduate students collaborate with faculty and staff at the Dell Medical School to transform health care.

-Let’s talk about that infamous stitch you get in your side during an intense cardio workout.
-What causes this intrusive side cramp, what can you do to get rid of it, and are there ways to completely prevent it?
+Let’s talk about that infamous stitch you get in your side during an intense workout.
+Find out what causes this intrusive side cramp, how you can get rid of it, and whether it's preventable.

 If you’re an athlete, it’s tough to be sidelined due to an injury.
 We know it’s difficult to sit back and watch the action while you recover.
 So how long should you wait and what’s the best way to get back into your activity after an injury?
 Sports and Injury clinical specialists discuss the safest way to get back into the game after an injury.